Elixir is a dynamic, functional language for building scalable and maintainable applications.

 Extensibility and DSLs

-Elixir has been designed to be extensible, letting developers naturally extend the language to particular domains, in order to increase their productivity.
+Elixir has been designed to be extensible, allowing developers naturally extend the language to particular domains, in order to increase their productivity.

 As an example, let's write a simple test case using Elixir's test framework called ExUnit: